Oxana Shevchenko, Ronald Corp / Duet Philharmonic Orchestra

 Above and beyond the “technicalities”, the abilities of the individual players to master their part, to coordinate, to form an ensemble, there is the art of interpretation, to explore the composer’s intent, to express it for the audience.
 That is not merely the work of the conductor, but also a question of how much the orchestra is able to follow and perform short-scale changes in tempo (agogics, rubato), to readjust instantly in transitions, to pick up on the conductor’s intent.
 That’s a part where even professional ensembles easily reach their limits—an area where one clearly could not expect a top performance, see movement 3 below.

 On a general note: Ronald Corp did his best in keeping his young musicians in line, through clear, concise and precise gestures, forming a resting pole in Mahler’s emotional turmoil.
 In many aspects, the performance worked out amazingly well.
 Sure (and understandably, from the remarks above), not everything was perfect.
 For example, there were instances if seemingly minor rhythmic imperfections that occasionally led to a slightly “fuzzy” soundscape.

-Also, the acoustic balance in the orchestra often left room for improvement.
+Also, the acoustic balance in the Duet Philharmonic Orchestra often left room for improvement.
 As in the opening piece, the brass section (trombones, trumpets and tuba in particular) sometimes covered the other voices.
 The performance often was (too) brass-centered.